-It is estimated that it will require \$52,000,000 to complete the legal commitment (the current consultant contract is for \$3,000,000 to complete a Draft Environmental Impact Report by June 2010).
+It is estimated that it will require \$52,000,000 to complete the legal commitment (the current consultant contract is for \$3,000,000 through June 2011).

 The 'immediate needs' Transportation Bond Bill of 2007 provided state bond funding for the design of the Red Line/Blue Line Connector project.
 The costs of this project will be supported using funds from that source.